Clean Up Your Seeds with Ash Generators and AshOps

 dante_hodkiewicz@bayer.net

-We can use a similar process for JSON output by implementing the Jason.Encoder protocol for our structs and using the —format=json option.
+We can also product JSON output using the —format=json option.
 For example we could process the JSON output with jq to extract just the id and username of each generated user.

 mix realworld.accounts.generate_user 3 --format=json | jq '.[] | {id: .id, username: .username}'